Estimated reading time: 8 minutes ☕☕

 Segmenting by previous behavior

 Users who performed a certain defining action might use your product differently from those who haven't.
-At PostHog, for example, we have a dedicated cohort for people who have accessed our Docs.
-We can then use that cohort to see if people who have read our documentation use our product in a specific way e.g. are they more comfortable navigating around the features?
+At PostHog, for example, we have a dedicated cohort for people who have accessed our Docs, as we see users who have used them are more likely to be successful.

 Segmenting by marketing source

-PostHog grabs UTM tags from URLs by default, as well as it captures information such as 'Referrer URL' and 'Initial Referrer Domain' as properties on events.
-This allows you to segment users based on where they came from, so you can determine if users from a certain marketing campaign retain better than others, for instance.
+PostHog grabs UTM tags from URLs by default, as well as capturing information such as 'Referrer URL' and 'Initial Referrer Domain' as properties on Events.
+This allows you to segment users based on where they came from, so you can determine if users from a certain marketing campaign or channel is working better than another.

-Allows you to determine if your UX is particularly poor on certain browsers.
+This allows you to determine if your UX is problematic on certain browsers.
 This can be indicated by a lower retention, worse conversion in your Funnels, or certain Events not being captured.
 A common issue is desktop web products not rendering correctly for users on mobile devices.